 - Continue to drink apple juice if it causes no discomfort to your baby.
 If your baby is fussy or sick after feeding, check your diet to see if apples may be causing the problem.
 Even though an apple is a safe food to eat during pregnancy and breastfeeding, some infants may show an adverse reaction to it.
 The baby’s stomach lining and digestive tract are still developing so they may not always react well to foods that are safe for women to consume during breastfeeding.

-- Keep apple juice consumption to a minimum and try to include whole apples to your diet to get all nutrients and fiber.
+- Keep apple juice consumption to a minimum and try to include whole apples in your diet to get all nutrients and fiber.

-- You may try homemade, fresh apple juice without artificial sweeteners and preservatives than commercially available apple juices.
+- Choose homemade, fresh apple juice without artificial sweeteners and preservatives over commercially available apple juices.
+Alternatively, you can try homemade apple sauce without added sugars or blend apples into smoothies for a healthy drink.

 Frequently Asked Questions